akaJLM/BootStart-PluXml/README.md

 Installation
 ------------

-**Before changing the core files, save your core version in a right place before changing these files to make sure the files is compatible with your version.
+**Before changing the core files, save your core version in a right place before changing these files to make sure the core is compatible with some of your themes and plugins.
 I have build this core under PluXml 5.1.7**